 - Sign out of and disable iCloud.
 Read more about this step here.

 - Use Disk Utility to erase the hard drive.
 Click on Disk Utility > Continue.
 Select the main volume and click Unmount then Erase).
 Quit Disk Utility (Disk Utility > Quit Disk Utility).
 Read more about this step here.

-- Click Reinstall OS X and Continue.
+- Click on Reinstall macOS or Reinstall macOS and Continue.
 Follow the instructions to reinstall macOS.
 Read more about this step here.

 This cloned drive can be re-cloned back to the main drive if you decide to restore your Mac, or it can be used to access all the original files from your computer after you have wiped the internal hard drive.

 You should deauthorise your computer from iTunes.
-This means that it will no longer be linked to your iTunes account.
+This means it will no longer be linked to your iTunes account.
 You can only use up to five Macs to play music and movies that are locked to your iTunes account, so you shouldn't pass that on to another person.

 In older versions (below) you'll need to click Store > Deauthorise This Computer.